mimblewimble/grin-docker/build.md

 ## Basic usage

 Install docker, docker-compose.
-Be in this directory.
+Be in this directory with the approriate docker-compose.yml file e.g devnet/ testnet/

 To build the base image:
 ```